Quetiapine: The miracle of Seroquel

-I choose the words ‘incredible’ and ‘believe’ in my first sentence because, as the old saying goes ‘If it sounds too good to be true, it is too good to be true’.
-Science is about replicatedevidence, not belief, or impressions created by promotion and spin doctors.
+I selected the words ‘incredible’ and ‘believe’ in my first sentence because, as the old saying goes ‘If it sounds too good to be true, it is too good to be true’.
+Science is about replicated evidence, not belief, or impressions created by promotion and spin doctors.
 Doctors are especially susceptible to spin precisely because they think it affects others, but not them.

 Quetiapine’s potency is about 100 times greater at H1 vs D2 receptors: if it was marketed on the same basis as the SSRIs it might called a super-selective histamine blocker (SSHB)!
-I have been surprised while doing this update of quetiapine that none of the papers I have reviewed even mention, never mind discuss, its H1 potency: we certainly are living in the ‘post-truth’ era!
+I have been surprised while doing this update of quetiapine that none of the papers I have reviewed even mention, never mind discuss, its H1 potency: it is as if they have been written by advertising personnel not pharmacologists.

 There is no evidence or reason for supposing quetiapine possesses useful or unknown new properties (see ‘fast-off’ below).
 Indeed, from a pharmacological point of view this drug regresses us to the dawn of psychopharmacology in the 1940s (see table below).

-Part of the reason the link between weight gain and psychotropic drugs (many have H1 potency) was slow to be recognised was that very few doctors bothered to weigh people, and if they did they never used properly calibrated accurate scales: I always weighed patients at every visit (on proper accurate scales) and it was obvious with the old TCAs that those with higher H1 potency caused more weight gain, like-wise with the anti-psychotics.
-I remember writing something about this around twenty years ago — I was astonished to find that most of the papers relied on patient self-reports of weight gain!
+Part of the reason the link between weight gain and psychotropic drugs (many others have H1 potency) was slow to be recognised was that very few doctors bothered to weigh people, and if they did they never used properly calibrated accurate scales: I always weighed patients at every visit (on proper accurate scales) and it was obvious with the old TCAs that those with higher H1 potency caused more weight gain, like-wise with the anti-psychotics.
+I remember writing something about this around thirty years ago — I was astonished to find that most of the papers relied on patient self-reports of weight gain!
 That gives a vivid insight into how hopelessly unscientific most psychiatrists are — I wanted to shout at them, ‘haven’t you got a f**king set of scales’!
 One fellow took my breath away when he replied that proper scientific scales were too expensive (I bit my tongue, and did not remind him of his hourly $$$rate for his unscientific advice).

 Mutton dressed as lamb

 Promazine was regarded as too weak to be useful, and as is obvious from the names, led to the development of chlor-promazine (Largactil), the first ‘antipsychotic’ drug (initially described, more accurately, as an ‘ataractic’ cf. Ataraxia) Adding electro-negative elements such as chlorine increases the potency of many tricyclics — hence, add chlorine, and imipramine becomes the much more potent ‘chlor-imipramine’, viz. clomipramine (Anafranil).

 The table below gives the well-replicated*** pharmacological data demonstrating clearly that quetiapine is no different to promazine; on the face of it, we have returned to the 1940s.